 Mortgage Rates Fall to Record Lows.

-Average mortgage interest rates just hit another historic low, and if you are a homeowner, this is a really good time to explore refinancing.
+Average mortgage interest rates just hit their lowest level since 1971 (read more in the news, here), and if you are a homeowner, this is a really good time to explore refinancing.
 And I do mean “explore.”

 Just because rates have dropped doesn’t necessarily mean that it is wise for everyone to refinance immediately.
 Refinancing involves applying for a new loan which will be used to pay off the old loan.
 Remember that mile-high stack of mortgage paper work?
 You’ll have to go through that process all over again, (but the extra effort could really be worth it in savings).

 Is Refinancing Your Home Right For You?